matthewstokeley/js-objects/README.md

 ## js-objects

-0.0.3
+0.0.4

-methods for working with data structures and functions.  ht `_`; - *mostly* immutable and stateless.
+Methods for working with data structures and functions.  ht `_`; - *mostly* immutable and stateless.

 ### API Documentation